 Moreover, when new technologies are explored, CMOs often get stuck in “pilot paralysis.”
 One in five CMOs say they struggle to pilot new technologies and processes and then scale up the solutions across the business.

-Transforming an entire marketing organization is no easy task.
+Getting to growth Transforming an entire marketing organization is no easy task.
 But by focusing on a few key areas, CMOs can prepare their teams — and their companies — to thrive in the new environment.

 First, they need to help center the entire business on growth, ensuring the organization can adapt and respond — not to where consumers are today, but to where they’ll be tomorrow.
 That means working across organizational boundaries to upgrade operating models and shape a far more consumer-centric culture.